taniarascia/taniarascia.com/content/posts/2017-07-03-how-to-install-apache-php-7-1-and-mysql-on-ubuntu-with-vagrant.md

 ---
 date: 2017-07-03
-title: "How to Install Apache, PHP 7.1, and MySQL on Ubuntu with Vagrant"
+title: 'How to Install Apache, PHP 7.1, and MySQL on Ubuntu with Vagrant'
 template: post
 thumbnail: '../thumbnails/ubuntu.png'
 slug: how-to-install-apache-php-7-1-and-mysql-on-ubuntu-with-vagrant